Lafayette KT-135 EXPLOR-AIR radio kit

 THE ROTARY SWITCH (SWITCH K)

 The rotary switch is a 3 pole, 4 position non-shorting type (3P4T).
-An exact replacement was made by Mallory, part number 3234J.
+A similar switch was made by Mallory, part number 3234J.
+These are still available online.
+The prices range from $4 to $45 for the same switch, so watch out for the crack smokers.

 Rotary switch connections